Aptul9/viet-chatter/docs/dev/06-kb-and-rag.md

 ## Anti-bloat

-Strategie per evitare crescita incontrollata di `secondary`:
+Strategies to avoid uncontrolled growth of `secondary`:

-1. **Prompt instruction**: l'AI ha istruzione di non emettere fatti già presenti, e di preferire `supersedes_id` quando aggiorna.
+1. **Prompt instruction**: the AI is instructed not to emit already-present facts, and to prefer `supersedes_id` when updating.
-2. **Confidence threshold**: si potrebbe scartare auto fatti con `confidence < 0.5`.
-Non implementato in v1, future enhancement.
+2. **Confidence threshold**: facts with `confidence < 0.5` could be auto-discarded.
+Not implemented in v1, future enhancement.
-3. **Periodic compaction**: non in v1.
-Possibile future enhancement: scan dei `secondary` e merge di duplicati semantici.
+3. **Periodic compaction**: not in v1.
+Possible future enhancement: scan of `secondary` and merge of semantic duplicates.

-## Cancellazione manuale di un fatto
+## Manual fact deletion

-Non c'è interfaccia ufficiale (out of scope v1).
-Vie possibili:
+There is no official interface (out of scope v1).
+Possible paths:

-- Modifica diretta del `.db` con `sqlite3` CLI o DB Browser.
+- Direct edit of the `.db` with `sqlite3` CLI or DB Browser.
-- In conversazione, far emettere un fact con `supersedes_id` che annulla quello vecchio (richiede l'AI cooperante).
+- In conversation, have the AI emit a fact with `supersedes_id` that cancels the old one (requires the AI to cooperate).